nervosnetwork/docs.nervos.org/website/docs/basics/concepts/nervos-blockchain.md

 ## Multi-Layer Architecture

 Trade-offs are inevitable in designing any decentralized system.
-A common example of the trade-off concerns between scalability, security, and decentralization.
-It is tough to achieve all the three at the same high level on a single layer, but having different layers can solve different problems separately.
+A common example of the trade-off concerns scalability, security, and decentralization.
+It is tough to achieve all three at the same high level on a single layer, but having different layers can solve different problems separately.

 An example on how layering helps improve this: